Piniat/ED-Construction-helper/.github/ISSUE_TEMPLATE/bug_report.md

 What actually happened instead of what was ment to happen

 **Logs**
-The contents of the latest log file in the /logs folder or what was displayed in the app
+The latest log file in the /logs folder when the crash happened or what error was displayed in the app

 **Desktop (please complete the following information):**
  - OS: [Windows or Linux]